16 ways to drive website traffic and increase search ranking

 1. Become an SEO expert

-SEO is the process of optimizing your website to make it more attractive to search engines.
-When Google processes a search like “Chicago design services,” it not only has to decide which pages are a good match for this search, but also the order to place them in the search results.
+SEO is the process of optimizing your website to make it more appealing to search engines.
+When Google processes a search like “Chicago mortgage firm,” it not only has to decide which pages are a good match for this search, but also the order to place them in the search results.

 To do this, Google uses an algorithm that scores the quality and relevance of each webpage for a particular search term.
 Those that are deemed the best and most relevant to the person searching will display at the top of the results.